kbermoy/greater-finance/README.md

 - [ ] Block any payments from apps that user choose from (e.g. doordash, ubereats, amazon)

 ### 🕒 Project Timeline
-- [ ] Create a welcome page to sign in or sign up using Firebase (in progres....)
+- [ ] Create home page with side bar navigation, and use API to get dummy data for checking balances and credit balances
-- [ ] Create home page with side bar navigation, and charts of expenses
+- [x] Create a welcome page to sign in or sign up using Firebase ---- Completed on Jan 31, 2024

 <img width="1440" alt="Screenshot 2024-01-18 at 3 59 29 PM" src="https://github.com/kbermoy/greater-finance/assets/108269273/128e08e6-e4ea-4ebd-bcd8-dd4d34a8f0ee">